 8. Margalla Hills

 Margalla Hills is one of the famous hilly areas near Islamabad.
 The beautiful hills are located north of Pakistan’s federal capital.
 Margalla hills are part of Himalayan foothills, which are spread over 12 695 hectares.
 The hills are habitant of a variety of plants and trees.
 In summer, the hills are covered with lush green plants and trees, whereas in winters, the peaks are covered with snow.
 The visitors love to visit different recreational spots at Margalla hills for various reasons.
 For instance, the visitor can enjoy the cool, calm, and green atmosphere or enjoy the view of Islamabad in the evening while standing at the viewpoint in Damn-e-Koh.
+Apart from beautiful hill stations also explore the parks in Islamabad.

 The hills are habitant of many exotic animals and birds, and there are many hiking and trekking tracks.
 All these fun features make Margalla Hills one of the best visiting points for everyone.
 Therefore, it is considered one of the most popular hill stations in Pakistan.